Our Wellington and Manawatū campuses are open, Auckland remains closed at AL4. More information.

 We are respected global leaders in oiled wildlife response.

 Louise is a co-director of Wildbase and is the Oil Response Manager within the School of Veterinary Science, Massey University.
 Louise’s background is predominately in marine animal biology and ecology.
 Her PhD was on the social and biological impacts of trawling on bottlenose dolphins.
-She has undertaken research into the diving behaviours of dugongs, seals and penguins, and has extensive population level research into New Zealand sea lions including genetics, diet, stable isotope analysis, behaviour, population viability, abundance, reproduction, social structure, parasitology and growth.
+She has undertaken research into the diving behaviours of dugongs, seals and penguins, and has extensive population ecology research into New Zealand sea lions including genetics, diet, stable isotope analysis, behaviour, population viability, abundance, reproduction, social structure, parasitology and growth.
 Louise has led the New Zealand sea lion programme and Head of the New Zealand science delegation for the International Whaling Commission.
 She is responsible for coordinating New Zealand's Oiled Wildlife Response research program, oiled wildlife response training and supervising postgraduate studies.
 Louise continues to undertake research into wildlife conservation and management throughout Australasia, particularly in New Zealand's subantarctics.

 Chris is undertaking an ecological PhD on the population dynamics and foraging ecology of endangered yellow-eyed penguins at the Auckland Islands, New Zealands’ sub-antarctic islands.